jmdeboer-surfsara/xcloud-performance/README.md

 - In a browser, navigate to the environment, http://localhost:8080/owncloud-10.0.9/
 - Create an admin account with password 'admin'
-- Configure the database, databasename, user and password similar to the other installation, in this case *owncloud-1009*
+- Configure the database, databasename, user and password similar to the other installations, in this case *owncloud-1009*
 - Finish setup
 - Log in using `vagrant ssh`
 - Copy config.php of the new installation to the Vagrant host: